NiramayVaidya/Distributed_Shared_Memory_System/README.md

 ### Execute

-**Note-** Keep DEBUG flag in the header files set to 1 for verbose output
+**Note-** Keep DEBUG flag in the header files set to 1 for verbose output.

 #### Distributed mutex locks-